kittles/song_barker/README.md

-the cluster is a kubernetes cluster on google cloud services. its accessible via http at `http://34.83.134.37` the whole thing is dockerized, so you can consult the Dockefile to get a sense of what the actual server architecture is. the `local_testing.md` discusses deploying as well (see "the cluster" section), but succinctly, you update the version number `/audio_processing/cloud/update_app.sh` and then run that script. it will push the new docker image, and then tell the cluster to use that.
+the cluster is a kubernetes cluster on google cloud services. its accessible via http at `http://34.83.134.37` the whole thing is dockerized, so you can consult the Dockefile to get a sense of what the actual server architecture is (see "the cluster" section), but succinctly, use `./build_container.sh` to build a new container, then you update the version number in `/audio_processing/cloud/update_app.sh` and then run that script. it will push the new docker image, and then tell the cluster to use that.

-use `./build_container.sh` to build a new container. i have an outline of how to deploy this new container in `update_app.sh` but you will need to manually update the version number. im not very familiar with cluster orchestration or the google infrastructure, and id guess that there are simpler ways of doing this. in any case, you can watch the output until you see the cluster has new containers.
+im not very familiar with cluster orchestration or the google infrastructure, and id guess that there are simpler ways of doing this. in any case, you can watch the output until you see the cluster has new containers.